 REGISTRATION AND ACTIVITIES

-The right of association is stipulated in Article 44 of the Constitution of the Republic of Bulgaria and in the Non-Profit Legal Entities Act.
+The right of association is stipulated in Article 44 of the Constitution of the Republic of Bulgaria and is further regulated in the Non-Profit Legal Entities Act.

 Non-profit legal entities can take two legal organizational forms - associations and foundations.
-All non-profit legal entities in Bulgaria are subject to registration in the register of the district court by domicile.
+All non-profit legal entities in Bulgaria are subject to registration in the centralized Non-Profit Legal Entities Registry kept by the Registry Agency of the Republic of Bulgaria.

 All other objectives deriving from various spheres of public interest are in principle allowed even if they are not in accordance with the predominant public opinions and understanding, as long as these objectives are attained by legal activities.

-Non-profit legal entities enjoy tax benefits.
+Non-profit legal entities and those in the public benefit in particular enjoy tax benefits.
 They do not pay taxes on the income from non-profit activities.
 The latter includes donations, membership fees, project grants.

 NGOs which develop business activity are taxed as business companies – with 10% corporate tax on their profit.